keeweb/kdbxweb/README.md

 - modern browsers: Edge 13+, Firefox, Chrome, Safari 9+, Opera
 - node.js

-You can implement older browsers support by adding polyfills for WebCrypto and Promise.
+You can implement older browsers support by adding polyfills for WebCrypto and Promise, just make sure the tests are passing.

 ## Compatibility